AEW Full Gear lineup: The card for Saturday's pay-per-view - Pro Wrestling Dot Net

 -Darby Allin vs. Pac

--(Pre-Show) Max Caster and Anthony Bowens vs. Juice Robinson and Austin Gunn vs. Big Bill and Bryan Keith vs. “The Outrunners” Truth Magnum and Turbo Floyd in a four-way tag match for $200,000

--(Pre-Show) Big Boom AJ and QT Marshall vs. Trent Beretta and Rocky Romero
+-Toni Storm and Mina Shirakawa vs. Megan Bayne and Marina Shafir vs. Harley Cameron and Willow Nightingale vs. Julia Hart and Skye Blue in a four-way tag (the winning team earns the right to pick the stipulation of their AEW Women’s Tag Team Title tournament semifinal match)

-Powell’s POV: WrestleTix reported on Friday that the host venue is set up for 8,928, and 8,158 have been distributed.
+Powell’s POV: WrestleTix reported on Friday that the host venue was set up for 8,928, and 8,158 had been distributed.
 AEW pay-per-views are priced at $49.99 (or $39.99 on HBO Max).
-Join me for my live review for the pre-show or the start of the pay-per-view card at 7CT/8ET.
-Jake Barnett and I will co-host a same-night audio review for Dot Net Members (including our Patreon patrons).
+Join me for my live review of the pre-show at 6CT/7ET or the start of the pay-per-view card at 7CT/8ET.
+Jake Barnett and I will co-host a same-night audio review of Full Gear for Dot Net Members (including our Patreon patrons).

 AEW Presents Full Gear